-Harold W. Attridge, Lillian Claus Professor of New Testament.
-Professor Attridge has made scholarly contributions to New Testament exegesis and to the study of Hellenistic Judaism and the history of the early Church.
+Harold W. Attridge, Dean of Yale University Divinity School and Lillian Claus Professor of New Testament.
+Dean Attridge has made scholarly contributions to New Testament exegesis and to the study of Hellenistic Judaism and the history of the early Church.
 His publications include Hebrews: A Commentary on the Epistle to the Hebrews (1989).
 He has edited eleven books and contributed numerous chapters and articles to books and journals.
 He has been an editorial board member of Catholic Biblical Quarterly, the Harvard Theological Review, the Journal of Biblical Literature, and the Hermenia Commentary Series.
 He has been active in the Society of Biblical Literature and currently serves as president of the society.
 A.B., summa cum laude, Boston College; B.A., M.A.
 Cambridge University (Marshall Scholar); Ph.D.
 Harvard University (Junior Fellow, Society of Fellows).
 (Roman Catholic)